LagoVista/docs/Messaging/Parsing/ParsingFromQueryString.md

 A [Query String](https://en.wikipedia.org/wiki/Query_string) is used on [REST Messages](https://en.wikipedia.org/wiki/Representational_state_transfer) and can be used to extract message values.

-For the following URL
+For the following URL:
 ```
 https://myapp.iothost.net/power?state=on
 ```

-The query string is the portion after the ? or
+The Query String is the portion after the ? or"
 ```
 state=on
 ```